brainhack-school2025/albert-plante_project/README.md

 * Compute g-ratio, MVF, and FVF from segmentations
 * Calculate the mean g-ratio along each coronal slice of the optic nerve

-## Personal Objectives
+### Personal Objectives
 * Improve my programming skills through real-world application
 * Familiarize myself with version control tools such as Git and GitHub
 * Gain hands-on experience in data processing and medical image analysis
 * Contribute to the development of scientific research in biomedical engineering

+### Project Deliverables
+* A non-invasive method for mapping the g-ratio along the optic nerve
+* An executable, reproducible pipeline that tales multimodal MRI as an input and outputs the mean g-ratio along the optic nerve
+* Jupyter Notebooks for data visualization and statistical metrics extraction

+#### Future Deliverable
+* Interactive tutorial-style NeuroLibre publication with interactive figures and data

+## Methods
 ### Tools
 * Jupyter notebooks for scripting
 * BIDS standards for reproducibility and standardization
 * Python for data vizualisation
-* dMRI module and Spinal Cord Toolbox for inspiration
+* dMRI module and Spinal Cord Toolbox for inspiration and understanding
+* BASH for automation
 * **ANTs for image registration**
 * 3D Slicer and FSLeyes for image visualization and ROI definition
 * Git and GitHub for Version Control